devopsgroup-io/catapult/README.md

 * **monitor.us**
     * [08-10-2015] monitor.us does not have the greatest user interface, branding, or technology.
 However, it does something that no other application monitoring services do - it offers free http/https monitoring and an API that allows Catapult to add these monitors for you.
         * A service to watch would be New Relic, however, the blocker is that there is no API support for their synthetic monitoring.
-        * Other services researched were AppDynamics, DataDog, and StatusCake which fell short in pricing or API functionality.
+        * Other services researched were AppDynamics, DataDog, and StatusCake which all fell short in pricing or API functionality.